illi4/stock-screener/README.md

 ASX stocks ticker grabber and a basic screener.
 Beware that the **current day is excluded** from the analysis, even if you run the screener after the market closes.

-Stock shortlisting and industry 'bullishness' estimates use the following rules:
+Stock shortlisting and industry score estimates incorporate the following conditions:
 - Daily higher candle close
 - Bullish [MRI](https://tonevays.com/indicator) indicator value on daily timeframe
 - Bullish MRI indicator on weekly timeframe (not close to exhaustion)
 - Moving averages Consensio ([Guppy MMA](https://www.investopedia.com/terms/g/guppy-multiple-moving-average.asp))
 - Moving averages (30, 50, 200 day) rising
 - Close for the last week is not more than 100% compared to 4 weeks ago
-- Volume spike in the last 5 days compared to the 20-day moving average (for stocks only, not for industry)
+- Volume spike in the last 5 days compared to the 20-day moving average (for stocks only and not for industries)

 Please note that the shortlist should only be used to guide your own research and should not be interpreted as 'signals'.